devconfcz/devconf/source/_posts/submitting-a-proposal-for-devconf-cz-2024.md

 ##Do you need help with your submission?

-If you still aren't 100% certain about your proposal we invite you to the DevConf.CZ CfP office hours.
+If you still aren't 100% certain about your proposal we invite you to the DevConf.cz CfP office hours.
 You will be able to discuss your proposal or get some tips from session reviewers and past DevConf.cz speakers.
 We will announce the details of this program in February 2024.

-You can also watch the recording of DevConf.cz talk '[Let's get your conference talk accepted](https://youtu.be/pL3j-6S7Dn4)' or take a&nbsp;look at the [slide deck containing tips on submiting proposals](https://www.devconf.info/assets/files/devconf-cz-cfp-tips.pdf).
+You can also watch the recording of DevConf.cz talk '[Let's get your conference talk accepted](https://youtu.be/pL3j-6S7Dn4)' or take a&nbsp;look at the [slide deck containing tips on submitting proposals](https://www.devconf.info/assets/files/devconf-cz-cfp-tips.pdf).